zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>
 <br/>

 Hi!
 I'm currently a full-stack developer working in Thailand for around 1.5 years.
-I went through a 2-3 months search for a developer/software engineer role a few months before I completed my bachelor degree.
-The process was quite frustrating and lengthy, but one of the reasons was partially  because I wanted to ensure my priorities aligned with the job. **Hence, I want to write this post to help anyone looking to land an entry-level developer role in Thailand and to provide my perspective regarding some misconceptions people might have during the job hunting/searching.** Moreover, another purpose is for me to document/ reflect on how I did throughout the 3-months process.
+I went through a 2-3 months search for a developer/software engineer role a few months before I completed my bachelor's degree.
+The process was quite frustrating and lengthy, but one of the reasons was that I wanted to ensure my priorities aligned with the job. **Hence, I want to write this blog to help anyone looking to land an entry-level developer role in Thailand and to provide my perspective regarding some misconceptions people might have during  job hunting/searching.** Moreover, another purpose is for me to document/reflect on the 3-months process.

 <br/>